-The fast forward control works in tape and CD modes (if equipped).
+The fast forward control works in tape and CD modes.

-• In the tape mode, tape direction will automatically reverse when the end of the tape is reached.
+- In the tape mode, tape direction will automatically reverse when the end of the tape is reached. - In CD mode, pressing the FF control fast forwards the CD within the current track.